• Skip to main content

 Showing are the ingredient s needed to make this recipe.

-How to make it
+How to make easy vegan jackfruit curry

-Combine the spices and prepare the jackfruit
+Combine the spice blend and prepare the jackfruit

 In a small bowl, combine the cumin, garam masala, curry powder and turmeric.
 Set aside.

 Also, rinse and drain the jackfruit and then, roughly shred the pieces.
 You might have to use your fingers to pinch and break apart the denser core.
 You can also use forks to shred the pieces.
-Try to keep some pieces on a larger side as they will keep breaking apart while cooking.
+Try to keep some pieces on the larger side as they will keep breaking apart while cooking.

 Cook the vegetables and aromatics